-Please Please explain any discrepancies in the body of the Report.
-Statements to be made by Beneficiary Procedures to be carried out and Findings to be confirmed by the Auditor A. Use of the Methodology Procedure: I. The cost accounting practice described below has been in use since [dd Month yyyy]. ✓ The Auditor checked these dates against the documentation the Beneficiary has provided.
+Please explain any discrepancies in the body of the Report.
+Statements to be made by Beneficiary Procedures to be carried out and Findings to be confirmed by the Auditor A. Use of the Methodology Procedure: I. The cost accounting practice described below has been in use since [dd Month yyyy].
+The Auditor checked these dates against the documentation the Beneficiary has provided.
 II.
 The next planned alteration to the methodology used by the Beneficiary Factual finding: will be from [dd Month yyyy].
-The dates provided by the Beneficiary were consistent with the documentation.
-B. Des cription of the Methodology Procedure: III.
-The methodology to calculate unit costs is being used in a consistent manner and is reflected in the relevant procedures. ✓ The Auditor reviewed the description, the relevant manuals and/or internal guidance documents describing the methodology. e describe the methodology your entity uses to calculate personnel costs, Factual finding: - tive hours and hourly rates, present your description to the Auditor and to this certificate] 2.
-The brief description was consistent with the relevant manuals, internal guidance and/or other documentary evidence the Auditor has reviewed. endorse costs it statement of section "B. Description of the methodology" cannot be ed by the Beneficiary or there is no written methodology to calculate unit should be listed here below and reported as exception by the Auditor in the 3.
-The methodology was generally applied by the Beneficiary as part of its usual costs accounting practices. main R eport of Factual Findings:]
+1. The dates provided by the Beneficiary were consistent with the documentation.
+B. Description of the Methodology Procedure: III.
+The methodology to calculate unit costs is being used in a consistent manner and is reflected in the relevant procedures. ✓ The Auditor reviewed the description, the relevant manuals and/or internal guidance documents describing the methodology.
+[Please describe the methodology your entity uses to calculate personnel costs, productive hours and hourby rates present your description to the Auditor and Factual finding: annex it to this certificate] 2.
+The brief description was consistent with the relevant manuals, internal guidance and/or other documentary evidence the Auditor has reviewed.
+[If the statement of section "B. Description of the methodology" cannot be endorsed by the Beneficiary or there is no written methodology to calculate unit costs it should be listed here below and reported as exception by the Auditor in the 3.
+The methodology was generally applied by the Beneficiary as part of its usual costs accounting practices. main Report of Factual Findings: ]